Wading into the science on sea level rise – BC lags behind

 Coastal cities like Vancouver are particularly vulnerable when it comes to sea level rise.
 (Photo: Scott Kirk)

 British Columbia has over 27,000 kilometres of coastline, and more than 170 cities, towns and villages along the coast, with around 75% of our population living in the Lower Mainland and southern Vancouver Island.
 Sea level rise is a big deal in British Columbia.
-Of course, some areas are more vulnerable than others – for instance, the provincial government estimated that the Metro Vancouver region should spend $9.5 Billion between now and 2100 to address rising sea-levels.
-And just last October, Vancouver City Council considered whether to spend $800 million on a storm surge protector for False Creek.
+Of course, some areas are more vulnerable than others – for instance, the provincial government estimated that the Metro Vancouver region might need to spend $9.5 Billion between now and 2100 to address rising sea-levels.
+And just last October, Vancouver City Council was presented with information about adaptation options that included an $800 million storm surge protector for False Creek.

 If you’ve been following BC’s sea-level woes extra closely, you’ll know that planning for a sea-level increase of “1 metre by 2100” has become a kind of mantra for local governments and others responsible for planning and readying our communities.
 The immediate source for the 1 m figure and 2100 time frame is guidance produced by the Province back in 2011.
 (More about that later.)